Antiz96/antiz.fr/content/blog/website-workflow.md

 draft: false
 ---

+EDIT: This article is slitghly outdated as the workflow I use to maintain this website has evolved and improved over time.
+I'll eventually write a V2 of that article at some point.

 ## The website

 This website is built with the [HUGO](https://gohugo.io/) static website generator using the [anatole](https://github.com/lxndrblz/anatole) theme.